-Disclosure: Some of the links below are affiliate links, meaning, at no addtional cost to you, I will make a commission if you click through and make a purchase.
+Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will make a commission if you click through and make a purchase.

 My kids love holidays.
 Every holiday.
 We started celebrating Valentine’s Day back at the beginning of January.
 Christmas of course is our favorite, along with Easter.